• Skip to main content

 This vegan tikka masala is quick and easy to prepare and features an incredibly rich and creamy tomato curry sauce.
 Comes together all in one-pan and you will only need simple ingredients to make it.

 It is only the end of August and I'm already getting excited for all the fall comfort foods coming up.
-Mac and Cheese, broccoli soup, mushroom stroganoff, just to name a few, will soon end up on our table more than regularly.
+Butternut mac and cheese, broccoli almond soup, mushroom corn stroganoff, just to name a few, will soon end up on our table more than regularly.

-But, when I feel like a saucy dish to warm us up, I usually make a simple vegan curry stew.
+But, when I feel like a saucy dish to warm us up, I usually make a simple vegan lentil curry.
 I just love how curry dishes are able to reach complex flavors in such a short time.
 I was looking for a different curry recipe that's also quick to make and that our kids would want to eat.
 So here comes this Vegan Tofu Tikka Masala.

 This Indian style curry meal has a perfect balance of tanginess from the tomatoes, warmth from the spices and creaminess from the coconut milk.
 We were hooked at first bite and I bet you will be too!